STATEMENT ----- BIOGRAPHY--------The NAME----- PRESS -------CV/RESUME

 Jonathan Wakuda Fischer

+I grew up in isolation.
 I use art to explore my culture.

 But I believe it is my Japanese-American heritage and use of subtlety with a uniquely biracial aesthetic that sets me apart.